MakeRoom Inc is a non-profit whose projects aim to enable emerging artists with the funds, access and space to reach broader audiences.

-The Space Project enables artists to submit their work to our online platform, which then gets projected on to partner gallery windows at night.
+Its first and main initiative, The Space Project enables artists to submit their work to our online platform, which then gets projected on to real physical spaces at night.

 The design for The Space Project was aimed to be extremely simple.
 We took inspiration from the philosophies of Google Search and WeShare; very powerful tool with minimal choices for interactions.
 This streamlines the customer to it’s main functions without risk of them navigating elsewhere or getting confused.